ACE x firstdraft Short-term Residency

 Yes, you can apply for both opportunities but you can only be awarded one.

-Applications are considered by an advisory committee composed of ACE staff and external industry professionals.
-Applications are assessed against the quality of the artist’s existing work and their proposal to experiment, explore and expand their practice, the artist’s exhibition experience and ways their practice has been evidently developed, the artist’s demonstrated long-term commitment to their practice, and demonstration of the Residency’s benefit to artist’s professional development.
-In selecting the overall makeup of the cohort, ACE also considers the representation of a diverse range of artistic mediums, approaches and voices.
+Applications are considered by an advisory committee comprising ACE staff and external industry professionals.
+Applications are assessed against: the quality of the artist’s existing work and their proposal to experiment, explore and expand their practice; the artist’s exhibition experience and ways their practice has been evidently developed; the artist’s demonstrated long-term commitment to their practice; and demonstration of how the Residency would benefit the artist’s professional development.
+In selecting the overall makeup of the cohort, the advisory committee also considers the representation of a diverse range of artistic mediums, approaches and voices.

 2024,